Pipedream with Dylan Pierce

 00:49:38 - Dylan Pierce

-It was able to infer the success class classes and stuff or find like markup.
-Oh you mean like actually image.
-Just take a screenshot.
-Yeah.
+It was able to infer the CSS classes and stuff, or find markup?
+Oh, you mean from the actual image.
+Just take a screenshot, yeah.

 00:49:48 - Anthony Campolo